Jarvis Landry Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Landry has been the target of 15.9% (79 total) of his team's 496 passing attempts this season.

-- Landry has seen the ball thrown his way nine times in the red zone this season, 17.0% of his team's 53 red zone pass attempts.
+- With nine targets in the red zone this season, Landry has been on the receiving end of 17.0% of his team's 53 red zone pass attempts.

-- The Browns, who rank 20th in the NFL in points scored, have dropped back to pass 52.8% of the time while running the football 47.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Landry's matchup with the Bengals.